FyeCobain/Battery-monitor/README.md

 _**Version** 1.2.0_

 A simple python script for **Windows** to monitor laptop battery percentage and prevent it from being too low or too high, helping to extend battery life.
+It works as tray icon.

 ### Requirements
 - **psutil**